haskoin/haskoin-core/docs/haskoin-api.markdown

 * True if the private key is internal.
 False otherwise.
 * Derivation index for the public (and private) key.

+If the "final" field is set to true, the transaction will only be signed if it would result in a complete transaction.

 ```json
 {
   "type": "sigblob",